hmxxu/BeatBuddy/reports/report1.md

  * Helped fix some frontend bugs
  * Got stuck trying to integrate frontend and backend

+Jonathan
+ * Set up initial access token acquisition from Spotify API
+ * Installed types for Spotify API and specified interface for token
+ * Set up basic testing for the recommendation interface
+ * Working on trying to figure out why API functions do not work when placed into `src` folder

 HaoMing
  * Used getAccessToken function made by Jonathan to make a function that return a song's stats given the songs ID
  * Made a dummy recommendation function for the frontend to use